hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 The messages show:

 - the characteristics of the data groups belonging to the message: sequence, number of repetitions, a status value to indicate if the data group is mandatory (R: Required), optional (O: Optional) or conditional (D: Dependent)
-- the characteristics of the data items belonging to a data group : sequence, number of repetitions, type, length and a value to indicate if a data item is mandatory (R: Required), optional (O: Optional) or conditional (D: Dependent)
+- the characteristics of the data items belonging to a data group: sequence, number of repetitions, type, length and a value to indicate if a data item is mandatory (R: Required), optional (O: Optional) or conditional (D: Dependent)
 - data group indentation indicates that the data group may contain not only data items but also other groups of data
-- applicable NCTS Codelists e.g CL008 (see Appendix F for definitions)
+- applicable NCTS Codelists; for example, CL008
-- applicable rules and Conditions e.g. C030 (see Appendices C, D, E for definitions)
+- applicable rules and Conditions; for example, C030

 **Note:** all numeric values must be greater than zero unless R021 applies.